adrian154/blog/blogposts/tls.md

 ## Legacy Compression Methods

 Previously, compression methods were listed here.
-In TLS 1.3, this field is no longer used, so it just contains a single null byte.
+In TLS 1.3, compression is no longer supported due to security vulnerabilities, so this field contains a single null byte.

 * `01`: field length
 * `00`: null